Imran4424/Machine-Learning-Models/README.md

 #### Artificial Intelligence

-Artificial Intelligence is the theory and development of computer systems that able to perform tasks that normally requires human intelligence, such as visual perception, speech recognition, decision making and translation between languages.
+Artificial Intelligence is the theory and development of computer systems that are able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.

 #### Machine Learning